Jasper-1024/Dockerfile/README.md

 [overture](https://github.com/shawn1m/overture) is a DNS server/forwarder/dispatcher written in Go.

-If you want to know about configu,you can refer to the following url.
+If you want to know about config,you can refer to the following url.

 * [official document](https://github.com/shawn1m/overture)
 * [docker 搭建 overture 无污染 DNS](https://jasper-1024.github.io/jasper/d510a085/)